Leo

 Thematic: Framing individual and collective learning as a performative practice; exploring the relationships between information, interpretation, and imagination; examining the tension between data production and the perception of reality; questioning established knowledge canons; and investigating the interplay between cognitive, somatic, and emotional dimensions of learning.

 Formal: ANALOGUE: Performances for museums, theatres, conference settings, and unconventional spaces; intergenerational and durational works with fluid boundaries between observers and performers.
-DIGITAL: interviews and audio recordings as tools for reflection and documentation; performances for digital spaces; use of A.I. for creative processes and artist reflection.
+DIGITAL: Interviews and audio recordings as tools for reflection and documentation; performances for digital spaces; use of AI for creative processes and artistic reflection.

 Press Statements